andrewheusser/education-models/README.md

 A fullstack javascript app for with demos of statistical models for education

-This project is under development, this is just a first draft.
+Here is a demo: http://radiant-crag-89258.herokuapp.com/

 ## Setup